dcoales/Thortiq/docs/thortiq_spec_phase_2.md

-## 6) Tags, tag types & quick filtering

-### 6.1 Inline tags
-  - Backspace at tag boundary converts the tag back into text and calls up the tag popup menu again.
-This is true for all tag types discussed below.

-### 6.2 Tag types
-- Tags can begin with # or @ e.g. #hashtag @person
-- Tags render as clickable chips inside node text.
-- A natural language date parser suggests dates and if selected the data becomes a date tag in the format specified in the settings

-### 6.3 Quick filtering
-- Clicking a tag chip applies a *pane-local* quick filter `tag:tagName` in the search input.
-- Clicking the same tag again toggles the filter off.
-- Multiple tags quick-filter combine with `AND` semantics unless the advanced query specifies otherwise.

 ---

 ## 7) Search & indexing

 ### 7.1 Search input & fallback

 - Free-text queries search `text` by default.
 - If the advanced parser fails (e.g., during typing), the UI temporarily falls back to `text contains` to keep results updating smoothly.